Reidwids/Stay-Put/README.md

 <br>

 ## Technologies Used
-This project uses Python, Django, HTML, CSS, JavaScript, Bootstrap5, and the google maps API.
+This project uses Python, Django, HTML, CSS, JavaScript, Bootstrap5, PostgreSQL, and the google maps API.

 ## Getting Started
 To check out the app, <a href="https://stay-put.herokuapp.com/" target="_blank">click here!</a>